Generation of mechanical cat-like states via optomagnomechanics: PHONON SUBTRACTION via optical pulses

 We consider the situation where a $n$-photon state is detected in the output field, i.e., taking $m=n$ in Eq.~\eqref{xxxx}, which gives rise to the following state

-where higher-order terms with $n >2$ are neglected because $\tan^2 \theta \ll 1$.
-The above equation indicates that a single phonon (two phonons) can be subtracted from the initial squeezed thermal state, i.e., $b \rho_{in,b} b^{\dagger}$ ($b^2 \rho_{in,b} b^{\dagger 2}$), conditioned on the detection of a single-photon (two-photon) state in the cavity output.
-Note that the slightly reduced $r$ as revealed in Eq.~\eqref{2000} is not visible because a general mixed state $\rho_{in,b}$ is adopted in Eq.~\eqref{zzzz}.
+{where higher-order terms with {$n >3$} are neglected because of their extremely small probabilities.
+The above equation indicates that $k$-phonon can be subtracted from the initial squeezed thermal state, i.e., $b^k \rho_{in,b} b^{\dagger k}$ ($k=1,2,3$), conditioned on the detection of a $k$-photon state in the cavity output.} Note that the slightly reduced $r$ revealed in Eq.~\eqref{2000} is not visible because a general mixed state $\rho_{in,b}$ is adopted in Eq.~\eqref{zzzz}.

-In Fig.~\ref{fig4}, we plot the Wigner function of the single/two-phonon-subtracted squeezed mechanical state.
+In Fig.~\ref{fig5}, we plot the Wigner function of the single/two{/three}-phonon-subtracted squeezed mechanical states.
 The phonon subtraction leads to the negativity of the Wigner function, demonstrating the nonclassical nature of the state.
-Moreover, the Wigner function exhibits a coherent superposition feature with the interference fringes shown around the origin of the phase space, which resembles that of the Schr\"odinger's cat state.
-For this reason, it is called mechanical cat-like state and its fidelity with the cat state increases when more phonons are subtracted from the squeezed state \cite{IS20,Tan20}, which corresponds to a smaller successful probability and thus longer measurement time.
-We take the following parameters: optical wavelength $\lambda_0=1550$ nm, $\kappa_c/2\pi=3$ MHz, $g_0/2\pi=2$ kHz, pulse duration $t=30$ ns and power $P_0 = 50$ pW, which yield $G/2\pi = 1.8$ kHz and $\tan \theta \approx 0.11$.
-The probability of subtracting a single phonon (two phonons) is about $\sim 1\%$ ($0.01\%$).
+Moreover, the Wigner function exhibits a coherent superposition feature with the interference fringes shown around the origin of the phase space, which resembles that of the Schr\"odinger's cat state. {For this reason, it is called a mechanical cat-like state.} We take the following parameters: optical wavelength $\lambda_0=1550$ nm, {$\kappa_c/2\pi=8$ MHz, $g_0/2\pi=100$ Hz, pulse duration $\tau_s=10$ ns, and power $P_0 = 60$ nW}, which yield $G/2\pi = 1.8$ kHz and $\tan \theta \approx 0.11$. {The probability of subtracting a single phonon, two phonons, and three phonons are on the order of $\sim 10^{-2}$, $10^{-4}$, and $10^{-6}$, respectively.}